probmods/dippl/lectures/05-particlefilter.md

 To enable this, we store the continuation for going to store the continuation for each sample so that we can resume computation at the correct point.
 We are also going to rename (potentially incomplete) samples to "particles".

+TODO: Is there a bug in the code below?

+TODO: Code folding

 ~~~~
 // language: javascript